A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 Since the nature of the project in question is capable of heavily influencing a lot of the recommendations, it’s only possible to give the basic advice about defining your own BIM requirements:

-- Incentives and profit-sharing are generally recommended unless both parties completely understand the amount of effort needed to perform the project in question.
+- Incentives and profit sharing are generally recommended, unless both parties completely understand the amount of effort needed to perform the project in question.

 - Generating a decent Asset Information Model beforehand is bound to prove itself beneficial in the long run, and it might also be funded thanks to all of the savings that come from rationalizing your BIM process.

 That being said, all of the recommendations are representing a perfect scenario when nothing goes wrong.
 Unfortunately, the reality is that everyone makes mistakes, and the field of BIM requirements is not an exception.
-Here are some of the challenges that could be noticed in the modern market in relation to BIM requirements:
+Here are some of the challenges that could be noticed on the modern market in relation to BIM requirements:

 - BIM execution plans are transferred from project to project with no changes whatsoever.